FOR IMMEDIATE RELEASE

 in bachelor’s degree programs will graduate in 2019

 CHICAGO, May 13, 2019—This month, Loyola University Chicago’s Arrupe College celebrates the success of its first graduating class completing their bachelor’s degrees at universities and colleges across the nation.
 Launched in 2015, Arrupe College is a two-year associate’s degree program that provides a rigorous liberal arts education to motivated students with limited financial resources and an interest in attending a four-year institution.

-Nationally, 34 percent of students who complete their associate’s degrees and enroll in a bachelor’s program earn their bachelor’s degrees at the end of six years.
-This spring, 47 percent of Arrupe’s first class of graduates will earn their bachelor’s degree in four years—two years after they received their associate’s at the inaugural Commencement and two years ahead of the national average.
-By the end of the calendar year, 84 percent of Arrupe’s first graduating class will have bachelor’s degrees.
+Nationally, 27 percent of low-income students who attend a two-year college and enroll in a bachelor’s program earn their bachelor’s degrees at the end of six years.
+This spring, 49 percent of Arrupe’s first class of graduates earned their bachelor’s degree in four years—two years after they received their associate’s at the inaugural Commencement and two years ahead of the national average.
+By the end of the calendar year, over 80 percent of Arrupe’s first graduating class will have bachelor’s degrees.

 More than 20 Arrupe alumni crossed the stage at Gentile Arena as a part of Loyola University Chicago’s Commencement proceedings.
 Asya Meadows is one of those graduates.

 “It’s a lot of work to meet everybody where they’re at and then bring everybody to the same level,” she said reflecting on the support she received at Arrupe.
 “Everybody has their own learning curve…They understand that life hits us in different ways.”